Donald Trump’s agenda faces resistance from Democrat attorneys general

 Meanwhile, challenges to Mr. Trump’s phaseout of the Obama-era deportation amnesty are pending in five judicial circuits — though not all of those were brought by attorneys general.
 Some were brought by activist groups.

-“It increases the chances of getting a sympathetic judge and winning on the merits when you have lawsuits attacking the same policy active in different courts,” said Mr. Nolette.
+“It increases the chances of getting a sympathetic judge and winning on the merits when you have lawsuits attacking the same policy active in different courts,” Mr. Nolette said.

 Filing separate lawsuits also allows a state to give more details on specific harms facing its residents.